-For Heat Damaged, Bin Burnt, Mouldy and Storage Mould the existing definition lacks sufficient detail on what may be included.
+For Heat Damaged, Bin Burnt, Mouldy and Storage Mould the existing definition lacked sufficient detail on what may be included.
 In addition the VRSG lacks photos of some parameters included in this category.

-The Committee therefore advised industry that for the 2019/20 Standards the following changes will occur:
+For the 2019/20 Standards the following changes have occurred:

-- The terminology for this quality parameter be altered to Severely Damaged. - The definition be expanded to be similar to wheat/barley and other cereals, being the following:
+- The terminology for this quality parameter is altered to Severely Damaged. - The definition is expanded to be similar to wheat/barley and other cereals, being the following: